 Downtown Parking Management and Planning Studies: A Comprehensive Supply and Demand Parking Study was completed on parking facilities in the Downtown area, Haymarket shared parking activity, including metered parking and time limit restriction analysis.
-This Study includes data on all parking locations for on-street parking and off-street parking facilities, as well as parking fees and time restrictions.
-New visualization tools and techniques were employed in identifying parking locations.
-This study was coordinated with the City of Lincoln, Downtown Lincoln Business Association, University of Nebraska-Lincoln Campus and State Building Administration.

-Traffic Counting Program: An urban traffic count program is maintained to provide base data for travel assessment activity, roadway level of service analysis, and various transportation-related systems planning tasks.
+Traffic Counting Program: An urban traffic count program is maintained to provide base data for travel assessment activity, roadway level of service analysis, traffic signal optimization program and various transportation-related systems planning tasks.
 The traffic count data includes the estimated 24-hour traffic counts and turning movement counts for signalized intersections and other roadway segment locations.
 Data and maps are prepared each year and posted on the internet to provide the public with information about traffic volumes on major roadways in Lincoln and Lancaster County.